material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Plans must be added to a Transaction.
 The Transaction can then be committed to a Runtime.
 Transactions allow Plans to be associated targets.

-It must be possible to enumerate the operations of a Transaction.
-The log's order must match the order of operation requests.

 Consider the following pseudo-code:

     transaction = Transaction()